ubccpsc/310/project/Deliverable1.md

 **Semantic Checking**

 Semantic checks are typically performed on the existing (validated) AST.
 Type checking is an example of a semantic check.
-In this project you must perform the following semantic check:
+In this project you must perform the following semantic checks:

 `'ORDER': key` where key (a string) is the column name to sort on; the key must be in the COLUMNS array or the query is invalid

+`MCOMPARISON` must take keys that test numbers and `SCOMPARISON` must take keys that test strings, or the query is invalid (see next section for list).

+Queries can only reference one dataset, or the query is invalid.
+Datasets are referenced by the id of the keys in the query (see next section).
+A query on a dataset that has not been added is invalid.

 ### Valid keys